Fantasy-Shaw/H-STFormer/README.md

 Commands for each experiment are available [here](Commands.md).

 The aforementioned incremental commands are temporal-only incremental.
-Besides, I also provided commands for spatial-temporal incremental tasks, which amount to learning on a dynamically increasing road network.
+Besides, I also provide commands for spatial-temporal incremental tasks, which amounts to learning on a dynamically increasing road network.
 They are not that SOTA and aren't written into the paper.
 If needed, click [here](Legacy-STIncrementalCommands.md).